lukeraymonddowning/poser/README.md

 `php artisan vendor:publish --tag=poser`

 To get started quickly, we provide a `php artisan make:poser` command.
-You should pass the desired name of your factory as an argument.
+You may pass the desired name of your factory as an argument.
 So the command to create the `UserFactory` would be `php artisan make:poser UserFactory`.

+If you want to let Poser do all of the work, simply call `php artisan make:poser` to turn all the models defined in your poser.models_directory config entry into Poser Factories.

 More of a visual person?
 [Watch this video demonstration of Poser](https://vimeo.com/395500107)